 Members of the Grand Conseil annually elect its Officers during the Grand Conseil.
-Each Sous Commanderie is represented by their Grand Sénéchal who presents an annual report of the activities of their Sous-Commanderie, and also presents a financial report.
+Each Sous-Commanderie is represented by their Grand Sénéchal who presents an annual report of the activities of their Sous-Commanderie, and presents a financial report.
 Topics discussed at the Grand Conseil include, but is not limited to, issues related to the group’s membership and finances, wine selection and storage, calendar of events, induction ceremonies, etc.

 The Grand Conseil de France delegates authority in Canada to the Grand Pilier Général who is its titular head, and leader of the Commanderie du Canada and its Sous-Commanderies.
 Our current Grand Pilier Général is a long-time member of the Toronto Sous-Commanderies, Dr. Richard Perrin.

 The Grand Pilier Général is elected during a Grand Conseil, and serves for a term of three years.
 Each Sous-Commanderie elects a Grand Sénéchal at their Chapitre who serves for a five-year term.
 The Commanderie du Canada and its Sous-Commanderies are governed by a set of By-Laws.

 Each Sous-Commanderie is managed by a Grand Sénéchal, who is also an elected member of the Commanderie’s Grand Conseil.
 Throughout the year, each Sous-Commanderie hosts special events for its members where the products of Burgundy are the featured attractions.
 Such events are luncheons, dinners, a Paulée, educational wine tastings, and the annual Chapitre.